reymond-group/virtual-reality-chemical-space/README.md

 ## Usage
 Keyboard: <kbd>F</kbd> toggles the visiblity of the floor grid, while <kbd>B</kbd> toggles the visiblity of the skybox (the space themed background).

+Navigation using a VR controller: Use the grab button (on the handle of the controller) to drag and move.

 ![VRCS Controls](http://viz.gdb.tools/images/vrcs_controls.jpg)

 ### Usage (Without a VR Headset)